raspberrypilearning/fl-programming-robotics/week-1/fl-progrobot-w1-step09.md

 ![Picture of the ball caster positioned at the front of the chassis so that the chassis is level with the ground](https://rpf-futurelearn.s3-eu-west-1.amazonaws.com/Robotics+-+Robot+Buggy/Photographs/1_9-ball-caster-position.jpg)

 Start by assembling the ball caster.
 It is useful to work out where the screw holes for the ball caster should be on the chassis before securing it in place.
 Place the ball caster face down inside the chassis near the front-centre, and use a pen to mark where the screws need to go.
-If your chassis is made out of cardboard, use a small sharp instrument to carefully make holes in the places you marked, or a threading tool or drill for more durable materials.
+If your chassis is made of cardboard, use a small, sharp instrument to carefully make holes in the places you marked; use a threading tool or drill for more durable materials.

 ![Picture of the holes being made for the screw fastening of the ball caster inside the chassis](https://rpf-futurelearn.s3-eu-west-1.amazonaws.com/Robotics+-+Robot+Buggy/Photographs/1_9-ball-caster-screws.jpg)